GLOBAL MARKETS-Global equities, US yields fall ahead of debt ceiling vote | Headlines

 Global equities and U.S. Treasury yields were lower on Wednesday as risk-off sentiment dominated markets, with investors focused on a much-anticipated vote in Congress on raising the U.S. debt ceiling.

-The U.S. dollar rose to a more than two-month high after data showed that job openings unexpectedly rose in April, pointing to persistent strength in the labour market that could compel the Federal Reserve to raise interest rates again in June.
-The dollar index rose 0.577%, with the euro down 0.86% to $1.0641.
+U.S. Treasury yields moved lower following data showing an unexpected rise in job openings and comments by Federal Reserve officials, including vice chair nominee Philip Jefferson, about possibly skipping a rate hike at its next meeting.
+Benchmark 10-year note yields slipped to 3.6407%.
+The dollar, which had earlier risen to a more than a two-month high, retreated after the comments by Fed officials.
+The dollar index rose 0.163%, with the euro down 0.44% to $1.0686.

 Oil prices fell amid demand concerns following weak economic data from top importer China.
-Brent crude futures for August delivery were down 1.02% to $72.79 per barrel, while U.S. West Texas Intermediate crude (WTI) fell 0.78% to $68.92 per barrel.
-Gold prices firmed despite the dollar's strength, though optimism about a U.S. debt deal kept bullion on course for a first monthly dip in three.
+Brent crude futures for August delivery settled down $1.11 to $72.60 a barrel, while U.S. West Texas Intermediate crude (WTI) settled down $1.37, or 2%, to $68.09.
+Gold prices firmed despite the dollar's strength, though optimism about the U.S. debt deal kept bullion on course for a first monthly dip in three.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)